scottbarnes/reconcile/README.md

 ```
 poetry run reconcile/main.py parse-data
 ```
 Parse the data so it's readable more quickly by reconcile.
-This takes about 10 minutes on my computer, but it only needs to be done once.
+This takes me about 10 minutes, but it only needs to be done once.

 ```
 poetry run python reconcile/main.py create-db